 At 358 feet in circumference and covering 15,030 square feet, the Atlanta Cyclorama is considered to be the largest oil painting in the world.
 In the 1930s, the considerable effect of the painting was enhanced with the addition of three-dimensional characters and objects.
 Eagle-eyed visitors can spot the likeness of Clark Gable standing in for a fallen soldier.

 Created at the American Panorama Company in Milwaukee by 17 German artists, The Battle of Atlanta cyclorama took five months to create before it debuted in Minneapolis in 1886.
 Painted 22 years after the Battle of Atlanta, the painting originally depicted the battle from a Northern perspective as a heroic Union victory so it would appeal to Northern audiences.
 When the painting relocated to Atlanta in 1892, it was slightly modified and advertised as “the only Confederate victory ever painted” to appeal to its new Southern audiences that maintained Confederate sympathies.
 The 1864 Battle of Atlanta was not a Confederate victory, and most of these changes from 1892 were reversed in the 1930s.

-Although once enormously popular, only three significant cycloramas remain in the United States: The Atlanta Cyclorama, the Gettysburg Cyclorama and the Panorama of Versailles on display the the Metropolitan Museum of Art in New York.
+The cyclorama is a relic of a past form of entertainment.
+Although once enormously popular, only three significant cycloramas remain in the United States: The Atlanta Cyclorama, the Gettysburg Cyclorama and the Panorama of Versailles on display the Metropolitan Museum of Art in New York.
 In California, the petite Velaslavasay Panorama in Los Angeles is a modern recreation of the art.